German stocks - Factors to watch on November 9

 RWE

-The municipal utility of the city of Dortmund, which holds 4 percent in RWE, told daily Westdeutsche Allgemeine Zeitung it was bracing for a cut in RWE's dividend to 0.85 euros.
+The municipal utility of the city of Dortmund, which holds 4 percent in RWE, told daily Westdeutschen Allgemeinen Zeitung it was bracing for a cut in RWE's dividend to 0.85 euros.

 AIRBUS